 TABLE X KMO AND BT FOR THE PERFORMANCE-RELATED MOTIVATION ELEMENTS OF EMPLOYEES threshold, demonstrating stronger factor loadings.
 The creation of a work environment where every worker feels less stressed by management expectations was discovered the most significant variable among performance-related motivation elements.

-Factor loadings for Component one ranged from 0.626 - 0.838, while Component two factor loadings ranged from 0.653 to 0.920.
-As a result, every factor in Table XI has the potential to affect how well employees perform.
+MOTIVATION ELEMENTS OF EMILECTEES

-KMO of Sampling Adequacy 0.888
+KMO of Samplin 0.888

-BT of Sphericity Approx. Chi-Square 816.185
+Approx. Chi-Square 816.185

-Df 28
+BT of Sphericity Df 28

 Sig.
 0.000

-Table XI presents the factor loadings for the performancerelated motivation elements of employees.
-The factor loadings of all the variables (components 1 and 2), as shown in Table XI, range from 0.626 to 0.920 over the minimum Zakari Mustapha, Benjamin Boahene Akomah and Mohammed D. H. Zebilila, Chris K. Tieru, James Anthony Oppon and Peter Aidoo
+Table XI presents the factor loadings for the performance-related motivation elements of employees.
+The factor loadings of all the variables (components 1 and 2), as shown in Table XI, range from 0.626 to 0.920 over the minimum